Krasnovvvvv/share-my-clipboard/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details
+Contributions, bug reports, and feature requests are welcome!
+Please open issues or pull requests on the GitHub repository

 ---